Venus

 Venus evolved very differently than the Earth, it has a very thick atmosphere and its surface is covered with very dense clouds.
 These clouds are made of 95% carbon dioxide, which is a greenhouse gas that traps Sun’s heat.

-The Greenhouse effect is very strong on Venus that it makes Venus hottest planet in the solar system, even hotter than the planet Mercury which is the closest planet to our Sun.
+The Greenhouse effect is very strong on Venus that it makes Venus hottest planet in the Solar System, even hotter than the planet Mercury which is the closest planet to our Sun.
 The temperature on Venus reaches around 465 °C (870 °F), compare it with 427 °C (801 °F) temperature on the Mercury during the day.

 Geography of Venus